 Pinterest Mondays: Lorien Stern’s Ceramics

+Yes, this week Pinterest served up a fresh take on a growing trend in the form of Lorien Stern animal ceramics.
 Unlike the subtle, earthy tones favoured by many ceramic artist, Lorien opts for a deep, intense range of colours, offset by playful pattern and mark making.

 I particularly love her playfully patterned Swimming Breakfast sculpture (above)- a large shark head adorned with all sorts of tasty underwater delicacies as well as the odd slice of watermelon.
 As you gaze into the whimsical underwater scene, you forget for a second it is all taking place on a sharks head until you catch the eye of said shark looking just as baffled and amused as you are.

 Emulating and most likely inspiring her creative process, Lorien lives a rather unorthodox lifestyle, currently residing in a renovated trailer in the Mojave Desert.
 This harsh yet simple setting creates a blank canvas for Lorien’s imagination to frolic feely upon.